 The majority of respondents reported no concerns with storing sensitive data, but it results that nearly 4 of every 10 companies do not store sensitive data using the Microsoft 365 platform due to data security concerns.
 That percentage is not insignificant considering that platforms such as Microsoft 365 are critical to most company operations.

 Cyber threats on the rise – additional security layers strongly recommended for Microsoft 365

 Microsoft is considered the biggest driver of the cloud movement and Microsoft 365 has brought the world’s most-used office suite to the cloud.
 Both critical and sensitive files are uploaded and exchanged every day by millions of business customers in the Microsoft suite – and cybercriminals are aware of this.
 The risks of cyberattacks are increasing every day and more incidents are being reported by both private individuals and companies of all sizes.
 As the survey shows, it is not only large global operating companies that are affected but also small and medium-sized ones that are increasingly becoming the focus of hackers.

-With 365 Total Protection, Hornetsecurity launched a comprehensive Security & Compliance Suite for Microsoft 365, specifically designed for the cloud service and integrates seamlessly.
+Protect Microsoft Office 365 with 365 Total Protection – a comprehensive Security & Compliance Suite for Microsoft 365, specifically designed for the cloud service and integrates seamlessly.
 365 TP is available in two versions: 365 Total Protection Business includes multiple features, such as email and data security, and thus proves to be a reliable additional protection against spam and malware attacks.
 Advanced features and advanced protection mechanisms are included in 365 Total Protection Enterprise.
 With AI-based forensic analysis mechanisms, URL malware control, and ATP sandboxing, even the latest targeted cyberattacks, such as ransomware or business email compromise, are blocked.